LidarCLIP or: How I Learned to Talk to Point Clouds: Related work

 \textbf{CLIP and its applications.} CLIP \cite{CLIP} is a model with a joint embedding space for images and text.
 The model consists of two encoders, a text encoder $\mathcal{F}_T$ and an image encoder $\mathcal{F}_I$, both of which yield a single feature vector describing their input.
 Using contrastive learning, these feature vectors have been supervised to map to a common language-visual space where images and text are similar if they describe the same scene.
 By training on 400 million text-image pairs collected from the internet, the model has a diverse textual understanding.

 The shared text-image space can be used for many tasks.
 For instance, to do zero-shot classification with $K$ classes, one constructs $K$ text prompts, \eg, “a photo of a $\langle \text{class name}\rangle$”.
 These are embedded individually by the text encoder, yielding a feature map $Z_T\in \mathbb{R}^{K\times d}$.
 The logits for an image $I$ are calculated by comparing the image embedding, $\mathbf{z}_I\in\mathbb{R}^{d}$, with the feature map for the text prompts, $Z_T$, and class probabilities $p$ are found using the softmax function, $\text{softmax}( Z_T \mathbf{z}_I)$.
-In theory, any concept encountered in the 400 million text-image pairs could be classified with this approach.
+In theory, any concept encountered in the millions of text-image pairs could be classified with this approach.
 Further, by comparing a single prompt to multiple images, CLIP can also be used for retrieving images from a database.

 Multiple works have built upon the CLIP embeddings for various applications.
 DALL-E 2 \cite{dalle2} and Stable Diffusion \cite{rombach2022high} are two methods that use the CLIP space for conditioning diffusion models for text-to-image generation.
 Other works have recently shown how to use text-image embeddings to generate single 3D objects \cite{Sanghi_2022_CVPR} and neural radiance fields \cite{Wang_2022_CVPR} from text.
-DepthCLIP \cite{zhang2022can} explores to what extent CLIP can be used for zero-shot monocular depth estimation by only relying on hand-crafted prompts and depth classification.
 In \cite{zhou2022extract}, CLIP is used for zero-shot semantic segmentation without any labels.
 Similarly, \cite{wang2022cris} extracts pixel-level information for referring semantic segmentation, \ie, segmenting the part of an image referred to via a natural linguistic expression.
 We hope that LidarCLIP can spur similar applications for 3D data.